Julius Evola: Influence on the far-right

-According to one leader of the neofascist "black terrorist" Ordine Nuovo, "Our work since 1953 has been to transpose Evola's teachings into direct political action."
-Franco Freda and Mario Tuti reprinted Evola's most militant texts.
+According to one leader of the neofascist organization Ordine Nuovo, "Our work since 1953 has been to transpose Evola's teachings into direct political action."
+The neofascist terrorists Franco Freda and Mario Tuti reprinted Evola's most militant texts.
 Radicals of the Nuclei Armati Rivoluzionari (NAR) helped spread Evola's philosophy in far-right circles abroad after fleeing Italy in the wake of the terrorist bombing of the Bologna railway station in 1980; some influenced Britain's National Front.
 Roberto Fiore and his colleagues in the early 1980s helped the National Front's "Political Soldiers" forge a militant elitist philosophy based on Evola's "most militant tract", The Aryan Doctrine of Battle and Victory.
 The Aryan Doctrine called for a "Great Holy War" that would be fought for spiritual renewal and fought in parallel to the physical "Little Holy War" against perceived enemies.

 Umberto Eco mocked Evola; his 1995 essay "Ur-Fascism" referred to Evola as the "most influential theoretical source of the theories of the new Italian right", and as "one of the most respected fascist gurus".

-The far-right English politician and orator Jonathan Bowden gave lectures on Evola's philosophy.
+The far-right English orator Jonathan Bowden gave lectures on Evola's philosophy.
 The French far-right figure Alain de Benoist has cited Evola as an influence.

 Goodrick-Clarke noted Evola's pessimistic invocation of the Kali Yuga as an influence on esoteric Nazism and Aryan cults.

 Evola's Heidnischer Imperialismus (1933) was translated by the Russian radical-right Eurasianist Aleksandr Dugin in 1981.
 Dugin has said that in his youth he was "deeply inspired" by Guénon's and Evola's Traditionalism.

-The Greek neo-Nazi party Golden Dawn includes his works on its suggested reading list, and the leader of Jobbik, the Hungarian nationalist party, admires Evola and wrote an introduction to his works.
+The Greek neo-Nazi party Golden Dawn includes his works on its suggested reading list, and the leader of the Hungarian nationalist party Jobbik admires Evola and wrote an introduction to his works.

-References to Evola are widespread in the alt-right movement.
+References to Evola are widespread in the 21st-century alt-right movement.
 Steve Bannon has called him an influence.